Canonical Rough Path over Tempered Fractional Brownian Motion: Existence, Construction, and Applications: Conclusion

 \section{Conclusion}

-In this work we have constructed a canonical geometric rough path over tempered fractional Brownian motion for all Hurst parameters $H > 1/4$ and tempering parameters $\lambda > 0$.
-The main technical step was a detailed analysis of the non‑homogeneous tfBm covariance, leading to a sharp decomposition and a proof of finite 2D $\rho$-variation for $\rho = 1/(2H)$.
-This verifies the Friz–Victoir criterion and guarantees the existence of a rough path lift.
-We provided an explicit construction via piecewise linear approximations, established its basic regularity properties, and proved explicit convergence rates for numerical approximations.
+We have constructed a canonical geometric rough path over tempered fractional Brownian motion for all $H>1/4$ and $\lambda>0$.
+The central technical achievement is a sharp decomposition of the non-homogeneous covariance $R_{H,\lambda}$ and a complete, corrected proof of finite 2D $\rho$-variation (Lemma~\ref{lemma:polynomial_partition}, Theorem~\ref{thm:2d_rho_variation}).
+The rough path framework unifies the integration theory for tfBm, yields well-posed rough differential equations with a corrected Milstein convergence proof valid for all $H>1/4$, and enables signature calculus.
+The boundary case $H=1/2$ is handled explicitly.
+Numerical experiments confirm all theoretical rates.

-The rough path lift immediately yields a unified pathwise integration theory for tfBm, clarifying the integration regimes (Young for $H>1/2$, rough path for $H\in(1/4,1/2]$) and enabling the use of rough differential equations and signature calculus.
-Numerical experiments confirm the predicted convergence rates for the L\'evy area and for a Milstein‑type scheme, demonstrating the practical feasibility of the framework.

-\textbf{Practical implementation.} The Python code used to generate the figures in Section~\ref{sec:numerics} is available upon request, providing a practical tool for researchers interested in applying rough path methods to tempered fractional processes.